 MEL Science – order some educational subscription boxes to keep them busy, you never know you might even get a bit of work done while they are busy!
 If you are looking for a subscription box for tweens check out our favorites for boys!
 Check out our Mel Science review here.

-Leaf drawing– Of course it depends on the time of year, but go on a scavenger hunt.
+Leaf coloring page– Of course, it depends on the time of year.
 See what different types of leaves you can find and go home and paint with them.
 It can take a good couple of hours and is great fun.

 Aquabeads – You probably have these lying around in the house already.
 Dig them out and get creative.

 Drawing – Freddie was never interested in coloring or drawing, that was until he found great tutorials on Youtube.
-There are loads to find but his favorite channel is Art for Kids Hub.
+There are loads to find but check out our favorite art homeschool curriculum.

 Junk Modelling – We have a lot of deliveries and we love creating robots with the boxes!
 Hours of fun!